Divest Ed has a dedicated staff team who work to support student divestment organizers and coordinate our national divestment work!

 Gracie Brett, Campus Organizer, firstname.lastname@example.org

 Gracie recently graduated from American University in Washington, DC with a B.A. in Political Science.
 She became interested in climate justice when she joined her university’s divestment campaign, Fossil Free AU.
 There, Gracie learned the importance of community and camaraderie in organizing.
 She views the climate crisis as an opportunity to reshape the global political economy to serve people over profits—seeking prosperity for the people, not the polluters.
 Her work at Better Future Project seeks not only to fight environmental injustice, but to build a more democratic and equitable society along the way.
-Outside of organizing, Gracie enjoys contemporary art, free jazz, fitness, and reading.
+Outside of organizing, Gracie enjoys contemporary art, free jazz, reading, and laughing.

 Rachel Schlueter, Campus Organizer, email@example.com